-As of August 31, 2023 (unaudited), 297 New Start Program Loans, with an aggregate principal balance of approximately \$9,358,788 were outstanding under the General Resolution.
-Although THDA may use amounts made available as a result of the issuance of the Issue 2023-3 Bonds to finance New Start Program Loans, THDA does not expect to use proceeds of the Issue 2023-3 Bonds to make New Start ProgramLoans.
+As of December 31, 2023 (unaudited), 287 New Start Program Loans, with an aggregate principal balance of approximately \$8,965,994 were outstanding under the General Resolution.

 Homeownership for Heroes formally known as Homeownership for the Brave

 Homeownership for the Brave Program Loans are available to eligible borrowers at a 1⁄2-percentage point reduction on the otherwise applicable loan program.
 Active and retired members of the military and reservists (180 days active duty) and spouses, and surviving spouses of qualified veterans are all eligible to receive this reduction.
 Eligible borrowers will also be eligible for Great Choice Plus loans.